Zed-Bailey/OwlVoiceAssistant/readme.md

 ## Implementing your own voice assistant
-To implement your own assistant, extended the abstract class `OwlVoiceAssistant.Assistant` and implement the methods
+To implement your own assistant, extended the abstract class `VoiceAssistant.Assistant` and implement the methods

 As a base you can use `example/ExampleAssistant.java` and build on top of that The initialize function should call `Assistant.InitializeTTI` and `Assistant.InitializeTTS` and `MapCommands`